What's new in CTE?

 Cosmetology III, IV - (for seniors, 4 credits high school)

-Students will learn skills such as shampooing/conditioning/deep condition, haircutting, permanent waving, highlighting/coloring, and relaxing.
+Shampooing/conditioning/deep condition, haircutting, permanent waving, highlighting/coloring, and relaxing.
 In addition, they will learn to braid, flat iron, curl, and design hairstyles.
 They will also have an introduction to nails and skin.

 Students must complete the state requirement of 1,100 clock hours in the hairstyling classroom.